Explore Programs & Events

 Meet the Gardener

 Join Yampa River Botanic Park gardeners for Meet the Gardener, a community education series exploring a variety of plant and gardening topics.
 Participants will gather at the main entrance.
 From there, a member of the Park’s horticulture team will lead you to explore a new area of the Park and share their personal expertise.
-No registration is required, just come ready to learn, grow, and connect!
+Registration is not required.

 Bird Walks

-Join professional wildlife biologist, Jeremiah Psiropoulos, for a free guided bird walk through the Botanic Park!
-Explore the gardens while learning to identify birds and discover the fascinating species that visit or live in the Yampa Valley.
-Bring sun protection, water, binoculars, and your camera if you’d like!
+Join professional wildlife biologist, Jeremiah Psiropoulos, for a free guided bird walk through the Botanic Park and surrounding areas.
+Explore the Park while learning to identify birds and discover the fascinating species that visit or live in the Yampa Valley.
+Bring sun protection, water, binoculars, and your camera if you’d like.

 Events

-We host several events throughout the season that benefit the Botanic Park.
+We host several signature events throughout the season that benefit the Botanic Park.

 Passport Through the Botanic Park